-Hydro-GateTM (optional 196, 206 only)
+Hydro-GateTM (200 Only)

 The Hydro-Gate is engaged by moving the SportShift lever located at the helm's starboard-side fore and disengaged by moving the lever aft.
 The SportShift and Hydro-Gate can be used at any speed or at rest.
 Refer to Section 4 - Hydro-Gate Control and SportShift.